bondy-io/bondy_docs/docs/reference/configuration/http_api_gateway.md

 The expression language operates on the [API Context](#api-context), a recursive map data structure that at design time contains an API Request object.

-::: info How do the API specification expressions work?
-**It works by expanding keys (or key paths) provided in a context object and adding or updating keys in the same context object.**
+Mops works by **expanding keys (or key paths) provided in a context object and adding or updating keys in the same context object.**

 To understand how mops is used in those use cases let's first explore a very simple and non-Bondy related example to understand how Mops works.